MarvelousSoftware/marvelous-aurelia-docs/src/grid/general/custom-component/custom-component.md

 column.
 That is basically how filter row works.

 NOTE: If you are interested in more advanced components then have a look at pagination, column chooser or any other existing component.
-You can find it here: TODO: github repo src/grid/components link.
+You can find it here: https://github.com/MarvelousSoftware/marvelous-aurelia-grid/tree/master/src/grid/components.